Hi guys!

 TA DAAAAAA!

-I’m so fancy recently so I decided to purchase a sous vide from Amazon.
+I’ve been so fancy recently, so I purchased a sous vide from Amazon.

-So far I cooked eggs and 1 pork belly in my sous vide but that’s ok.
-I will cook steak one day as every other fancy chefs doing.
+So far, I have cooked eggs and one pork belly in my sous vide, but that’s okay.
+I will cook steak one day, like every other fancy chef.

-This is my sous vide, Joule, so awesome.
+This is my sous vide, Joule.
+It is so awesome.

-If you don’t wanna use sous vide, check out below recipe.
+If you don’t want to use sous vide, check out the recipe below.
 I made onsen tamago without the sous vide.

-You can also use simple poached egg or soft boiled egg.
-(Not as fancy, just sayin)
+You can also use simple poached eggs or soft-boiled eggs.
+(Not as fancy, just saying)

 Prepare sous vide 145°F

-Carefully add eggs and cook the eggs for 1 hour.
+Carefully add eggs and cook them for 1 hour.

 Remove the eggs from the water and place in a ice water bath to stop cooking.

-As I mentioned, you can buy tempura flakes from Japanese grocery or online.
+As I mentioned, you can buy tempura flakes from a Japanese grocery or online.

-But if you feel fancy and wanna make tempura flakes from scratch, heat frying oil 375°F.
+But if you feel fancy and wanna make tempura flakes from scratch, heat frying oil to 375°F.

 Combine tempura powder and water in a mixing bowl.

-So there is 2 ways to do the tempura flakes, one is a bit intimidating, because you pretty much have to dip your hand into tempura batter to hot oil.
-But this will give you the perfect result of traditional style tempura flakes.
+There are two ways to make tempura flakes.
+One is a bit intimidating because you pretty much have to dip your hand into tempura batter and hot oil.
+But this will give you the perfect result of traditional-style tempura flakes.

 There is an easier way, though.
-(Maybe more extreme and exciting too -not sure if that’s a good sign in the cooking or now- since the oil will bubbles away like magma)
+(Maybe more extreme and exciting, too -not sure if that’s a good sign in the cooking or now- since the oil will bubble away like magma)

-Carefully add 2 to 3 tablespoons tempura batter (at a time ) into hot oil with circling action.
-Fry tempura batter for 1 minute or until golden brown crispy.
+Carefully add 2 to 3 tablespoons of tempura batter (at a time ) to hot oil with a circling action.
+Fry the tempura batter for 1 minute or until golden brown and crispy.

-Please do not fry the batter too much at a time, the hot oil will boil over.
-Also, make sure to use large enough pot, because as soon as the batter gets into the hot oil, the bubbles extend the size.
+Please do not fry the batter too much at a time, and the hot oil will boil over.
+Also, make sure to use a large enough pot because as soon as the batter gets into the hot oil, the bubbles extend the size.
 Big time.
 Be careful.

-Breakdown the tempura flakes to your desire size.
-Jacob likes it big, I like it medium.
+Break down the tempura flakes to your desired size.
+Jacob likes it big, and I like it medium.

-Of course, keep the egg in the refrigerator and keep the tempura flakes in a air tight container in your pantry.
+Of course, keep the egg in the refrigerator and the tempura flakes in an airtight container in your pantry.

 Finally, let’s make the beef udon!

-Heat a pan or medium size pot over medium heat then add oil and sliced onions.
-Sauté the onion until translucent, about 2 to 3 minutes.
+Heat a pan or medium-sized pot over medium heat, then add oil and sliced onions.
+Sauté the onions until translucent, about 2 to 3 minutes.

-Dashi is Japanese cuisine’s basic ingredients, more than half of Japanese food/recipe calls dashi.
-It’s their heart of cooking.
+Dashi is the basic ingredient of Japanese cuisine.
+More than half of Japanese food and recipes call for dashi.
+It’s the heart of cooking.

 Check out my basic dashi recipe below if you wanna make it from scratch.